sandaru3n/thedailyherald/ADMIN_PROFILE_FEATURES_IMPLEMENTATION.md

 2. Select an image file (JPG, PNG, or WebP)
 3. File should upload and display in the circular avatar
 4. Check browser console for upload logs
+5. **Profile picture should also appear in the admin sidebar immediately**

 ### 2. Description Field
 1. Type in the description textarea